ioos/bio_mobilization_workshop/_episodes/07-validation-and-publishing.md

 # Data Publishing Pipeline

-[OBIS nodes](https://obis.org/contact/) publish data according to that region or theme.
-For example, the [OBIS-USA node](https://obis.org/node/b7c47783-a020-4173-b390-7b57c4fa1426) (managed by the USGS) is available for anyone in the US to publish their data to OBIS.
+[OBIS nodes](https://obis.org/contact/) publish data according to their region or theme.
 OBIS nodes can accept any data files from its data sources or data providers, and they publish these data on their OBIS node's Integrated Publishing Toolkit (IPT), which are harvested by central OBIS.
 Each dataset also has the option of being pushed to GBIF through the OBIS IPT.

 ![screenshot]({{ page.root }}/fig/DwC_workflow.jpg){: .image-with-shadow }